 In 2020 more than ever, the event (whether on-site, virtual or hybrid) must become a real experience to be fully successful.
-And what better experience than having fun and enjoy a convivial time at an event?
+And what better experience than having fun and enjoying your time at an event?

 Laughter as an experience

 There are many ways to surprise your audience if the tone of your event allows it, to make it more fun for everyone.
-There's nothing like emotionally linking your audience to your event and making it more absorbing.
+There's nothing like creating an emotional link between your audience and your event to make it more memorable.
 Here are a few examples of initiatives that we have been able to identify:

-- Via your speakers: they may be relevant, but do they tick all the boxes?
-The humor of the speakers helps you to make your event more dynamic and to prevent you from losing attention.
-Don't hesitate to ask for humorists (visit the Paname Comedy Club to see the talents of the moment in a one-man show) to brighten up your events!
+- Via your speakers: they may be relevant, but do they check all the boxes?
+The humor of the speakers helps you to make your event more dynamic and prevents you from losing your audience's attention.
+Don't hesitate to reach out to comedians (visit the Paname Comedy Club to see the talents of the moment in a one-man show) to brighten up your events!
 (And it keeps you young and up to date with new comedy talent).

 - Via playful games that add a little more involvement to events: For example, in the case of a pro show, you can organize your stands and workshops, where each visit gives visitors points.
 At the end of the event, participants can check their scores and possibly exchange their points for gifts!
 Everybody wins: your visitors have visited more stands than usual, leave happy with a gift and a positive feeling, with a certain nostalgia for the fair atmosphere.

 - Via the organization of a disguised event (if possible with a particular theme): The tone becomes offbeat, people are happy to lend themselves to a day out of the ordinary...
-It is all the easier to say serious things to each other when the atmosphere is light.
-Similarly, it makes the first step to meeting new people much easier (and of course, you don't need to disguise yourself entirely, an accessory can be enough).
+It's easier to approach serious topics with each other when the atmosphere is light.
+Similarly, it makes the first step toward meeting new people much easier (and of course, you don't need to disguise yourself entirely, an accessory can be enough).

 Can we be funny in videoconferencing?

-The need to turn an event into an experience applies at least as much to your virtual and hybrid events.
+The need to turn an event into an experience applies at least as much, if not more, to your virtual and hybrid events.
 Given the number of virtual events that have been offered since March 2020, you need some tips to keep your participants engaged.
-Since fatigue and boredom are logically more frequent behind a screen, the lack of physical human interaction will be compensated for by :
+Since fatigue and boredom are logically more frequent behind a screen, the lack of physical human interaction will be compensated for by: